mponza/WikipediaRelatedness/README.md

             ]
     }

 For obtaining an already-working endpoint (`wikirel_url`) just send an email to the [first author](http://pages.di.unipi.it/ponza/contact/) of the paper.
+We are planning to deploy the whole relatedness webservice into the [SoBiData](http://www.sobigdata.eu/) infrastructure... stay tuned!